Fitch Affirms Reinsurance Group of America's Ratings; Outlook Stable

 KEY RATING DRIVERS

 Fitch views RGA's run-rate profitability as generally good and in line with rating expectations.
-During 2015, the company reported net operating income of \\$567 million, down 11.1% from 2014.
-2015 results were adversely impacted by net foreign currency movements, the impact of sustained low interest rates and adverse mortality in the U.S. segment.
-Fitch anticipates that profitability over the medium term will be constrained by competitive challenges in the company's core U.S. traditional business, higher mortality and morbidity in select markets, ongoing low interest rates and the impact of weak foreign currencies.
+During the first half of 2015, the company reported net operating income of $252 million, down 6.6% from the same period in 2014.
+Fitch anticipates that profitability over the medium term will be constrained by competitive challenges in the company's core U.S. traditional business, higher mortality and morbidity in select markets, and ongoing low interest rates.

-Fitch is concerned about the potential for increased earnings volatility due to a change in RGA's operating profile.
-RGA's current ratings are based in part on the company's historical focus on traditional individual life mortality risk in the U.S. and Canada, where results have been relatively stable.
-While individual mortality experience is still the dominant driver of operating earnings in the U.S. traditional segment, RGA's other business, including long-term care, longevity risk and group life and health, account for an increasing proportion of earnings, and that trend is expected to continue.
-Fitch views this non-traditional business as potentially riskier.
+Fitch is also concerned about the potential for increased earnings volatility due to a change in RGA's operating profile.
+RGA's current ratings are based in part on the company's historical focus on traditional individual life mortality risk in the U.S. and Canada, where results have been stable.
+Fitch notes that, while individual mortality experience is still the dominant driver of operating earnings in the U.S. traditional segment, RGA's other business, including long-term care, longevity risk and group life and health, account for an increasing proportion of earnings, and that trend is expected to continue.
+Fitch views this newer business as potentially riskier.

 Fitch believes RGA's liquidity at the holding company level is strong.
-The holding company has committed to maintain cash and liquid assets of approximately \\$300 million.
-At year-end 2015, the holding company had \\$720 million in cash and invested assets, or 5.5x projected 2016 interest expense.
+The holding company has committed to maintain cash and liquid assets of approximately $300 million.
+At June 30, 2015, the holding company had $587 million in cash and invested assets, or over 4x projected 2015 interest expense.
 The next upcoming debt maturity is in 2017.

 RGA uses affiliated captive reinsurers primarily to manage the excess statutory reserves associated primarily with its term-life book of business.
-Fitch views RGA's above-average reliance on captive reinsurance as a unique risk.
-New NAIC requirements regarding the use of captive reinsurers have been introduced that will allow RGA's current captive arrangements to remain in place but will place limitations on its ability to utilize captives to finance reserve growth related to future business.
+Fitch views RGA's above-average reliance on captive reinsurance as a unique risk, given the current regulatory scrutiny of captive arrangements used by life insurers.
+A change in the regulatory approach to affiliated reserve financing arrangements could have a negative impact on RGA's financial flexibility and capital management strategies.

 Key rating triggers that could result in a downgrade include: